-Our audit committee of the board of directors is comprised of Norman S. Edelcup, Edward J. Hardin and Ann Manix.
-The audit committee operates under a written charter adopted by the board of directors.
+Our audit committee of the board of directors is composed of four directors and operates under a written charter adopted by the board of directors.
 All members of our audit committee meet the independence standards established by the board of directors and the NYSE MKT and promulgated by the SEC under the Sarbanes-Oxley Act of 2002.
+One member of our audit committee meets the audit committee financial expert requirements under the applicable SEC rules.
 The audit committee charter is available on our website at www.compx.com under the corporate section.

 Our management is responsible for, among other things, preparing our consolidated financial statements in accordance with accounting principles generally accepted in the United States of America, or "GAAP," establishing and maintaining internal control over financial reporting (as defined in Securities Exchange Act Rule 13a-15(f)) and evaluating the effectiveness of such internal control over financial reporting.
-Our independent registered public accounting firm is responsible for auditing our consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and for expressing an opinion on the conformity of the financial statements with GAAP.
-Our audit committee assists the board of directors in fulfilling its responsibility to oversee management's implementation of our financial reporting process.
-In its oversight role, our audit committee reviewed and discussed the audited financial statements with management and with PwC, our independent registered public accounting firm for 2012.
-Our audit committee also reviewed and discussed our internal control over financial reporting with management and with PwC.
+Our independent registered public accounting firm is responsible for auditing our consolidated financial statements in accordance with the standards of the PCAOB and for expressing an opinion on the conformity of the financial statements with GAAP.